-The Family Literacy program is a four-part course for parents and children.
-Classes address the literacy needs of all members of the family, while promoting parents’ involvement in their children’s education.
-These activities integrate adult education, parent education, interactive literacy activities and early childhood education into a unified program.
+The Family Literacy program addresses the literacy need of the entire family while promoting parents’ involvement in their children’s education.
+Subjects taught across the program integrate adult education, parenting education, interactive literacy activities and early childhood education.

-Early Childhood Education: designed to promote the growth and development of young children and to engage parents in their child’s educational program in order to foster meaningful involvement that will be maintained throughout the child’s educational career.
+Early Childhood Education: promotes the growth and development of young children and engages parents in their child’s education in order to foster meaningful involvement that will be maintained throughout the child’s K-12 experience.

 Interactive Parent/Child Literacy Activities: provides parents and children the opportunity to share their newly developed literacy experiences.
-Parents and children interact together, enriching their relationship through reciprocal learning that takes place, enabling them to become true partners in education.
+Parents and children learn together as true partners in education.